 Pain relief – you may be given injections or it is often given via a pump or through your drip.
-Alternatively you may be given suppositories which are put in your back passage, every few hours.
-They are very effective in keeping you pain-free, and are not harmful if you’re breastfeeding.
+Alternatively, you may be given suppositories which are put in your back passage, every few hours.
+They are very effective in keeping you pain-free and are not harmful if you’re breastfeeding.
 Do tell your midwife or LMC if you’re still in pain – it’s important that you’re comfortable enough to cuddle and feed your baby.

 Wind – the surgery will have disturbed your digestive system and you may have wind in the lower bowel.
 Eat plenty of fruit and drink plenty of fluids to keep things moving – it will soon fade.
 Some women find that peppermint tea also helps.
 Avoid fizzy drinks.

 Advice on the best way to move, lift and feed your baby – you may need to try various feeding positions until you find one that’s comfortable.
 Midwives will help you with this.
-Keep your circulation working while you’re in bed by wiggling your toes and circling your ankle.
+Keep your circulation working while you’re in bed by wiggling your toes and circling your ankles.

 Most mothers find the first few days quite hard but then things improve quickly.
 You may go home after about four or five days.
-See if your partner, mother or a friend can help out in the first few weeks at home.
+See if your partner, or a friend can help out in the first few weeks at home.